bchen022/TSearchEngine/README.md

 ##Collaboration Details
 Description of contributions of each team member
-###Rashid
-* Researched on how to configure Apache Tomcat with Eclipse
-* Researched on how .XML, .JSP, and .Java files interact
-* Configured server host for Tomcat
-* Configured internal and external .jar libraries
-* Ranked indexes based on search query
-* Configure Lucene to accept JSON Files
-* Convert JSON objects to strings
-* Setup string values for index search algorithm to pass from .java to .jsp files to display to webpage
-* Setup core .jar libraries
-* Files: LuceneExample.java, textOutput.java, search\_engine.jsp, json.jar, lucene.jar

 ###Brendan
 * Researched on how to configure Apache Tomcat with Eclipse